watson/request-stats/README.md

 #### `.on('request', callback)`

-Calls the callback function with a special Request object when a HTTP request is made to the server (for details, see below).
+Calls the callback function with a special [Request object](#request-object) when a HTTP request is made to the server.

 ### Request object